-The easiest way for your church and kids to participate is to send in your Summer BGMC offerings, to the National office, with their Special Target Form.
-You can download this form on our BGMC webpage.
+The easiest way for your church and kids to participate is to send in your Winter BGMC offerings, to the National office, with the Special Target Form.
+You can download this form below.

 Note: All BGMC offering checks should be made out to BGMC.
 Send your offerings to: BGMC 1445 N. Boonville Ave., Springfield, MO 65802.
 All offerings must be postmarked by December 31st in order to receive giving credit for that year.

 Missions 1:2:3 Strategy